newAM/blog/content/2024/12/nixos_router_hardware/index.md

 This project started when I bought a [Home Assistant Connect ZBT-1], and smart bulb to tinker with [Thread], a wireless mesh network protocol designed for consumer IoT devices.

-I learned thread devices use IPv6 for addressing.
+I learned Thread devices use IPv6 for addressing.
 Up to this point I had only used IPv4 at home, with my only IPv6 experience being adding AAAA DNS records[^1] for public-facing web services.
 This felt like a logical point to learn more about IPv6 by deploying it on my home network.

 Deploying IPv6 at home wasn't as straightforward as I anticipated, that's a story for another time.
 There was a lot of configuration required on my EdgeRouter 4.
 More configuration than I felt comfortable maintaining without version control.
 My EdgeRouter 4 runs Vyatta which comes with its own configuration versioning system, but I didn't want to invest time learning Vyatta because my next router may not be running Vyatta.
 I wanted something reasonably portable, and version controlled.